ofek/bit/_sources/guide/transactions.rst.txt

 Batching transactions allows adding multiple unspents from diferent keys to a single transaction.
 This can be done with Bit in the following way:

-It is possible to manually provide `~bit.network.meta.Unspent` objects when calling :func:`create_transaction` on any key object.
+It is possible to manually provide :class:`~bit.network.meta.Unspent` objects when calling :func:`create_transaction` on any key object.
 If provided with unspents that do not belong to the key that calls :func:`create_transaction`, then those unspents will still be added to the transaction without being signed.

-Likewise, the transaction with some unsigned inputs left can be passed to :func:`sign_transaction` of an instance of a key object that can sign an input and the signature will be added, similar to how multisignature inputs are signed.
+Likewise, a transaction with some unsigned inputs left can be passed to :func:`sign_transaction` of an instance of a key object that can sign an input and the signature will be added, similar to how multisignature inputs are signed.